The 2017 Carleton Social Justice Internships

 About the Program

 Carleton’s Social Justice Internship Program was established in 2007 to provide financial support to students pursuing unpaid or low-paying summer internships or training programs in not-for profit or other organizations promoting social justice in the United States.
 Examples of qualifying internships/training programs include work in human rights, community or union organizing, environmental or social activism, conflict resolution, or community development.
 The program is administered by the Chaplain’s Office.
-Approximately fifteen grants, up to $3000 each, are awarded competitively by a selection committee.
+Approximately fifteen grants, up to $4000 each, are awarded competitively by a selection committee.
 Students from all class years are eligible, including graduating seniors.
-Mid-summer reflections and a short written report after the internship are required, and for those on campus in the fall, there will be a “bring back” poster session and dinner.
+Summer reflection blogs and a short written report after the internship are required, and for those on campus in the fall, there will be a “bring back” reflection poster session and dinner.

 How to Apply

-2. Apply for the Carleton Social Justice Internship by submitting a written copy of your proposal to the Chaplain’s Office, by 5pm on March 13, 2014.
+b.
+For current seniors: submit a written copy of your proposal to the Chaplain’s Office.
 Your proposal must include:

-a) a cover letter explaining your interest in this particular work, what you will actually be doing during your internship or training, and how this might fit with your long term goals;
+1. a cover letter explaining your interest in this particular work, what you will actually be doing during your internship, and how this might fit with your long term goals;

-c) the written commitment from your sponsoring organization;
+3. the written commitment from your sponsoring organization

 In evaluating proposals, the Social Justice Internship selection committee looks at both the proposed internship and at the student, and asks the following questions: